niamul64/Qtec-Task-p2/README.md

-# Qtec-Task-p2
+## Qtec-Task-p2

+# Please see the python.py file (for the work)

-# Documentations are given as comments, besides every line of codes
+## Documentations are given as comments, besides every line of codes